 I have noticed at some other blogs people complain about my monthly Arctic ice updates focusing on extents starting in 2007.
 This post will show why that time period is entirely reasonable as a subject for analysis.
 I will use the ever popular NOAA dataset derived from satellite passive microwave sensors.
 It sometimes understates the ice extents, but everyone refers to it and it is complete from 1979 to present.
 Here’s what NOAA reports (in M km2):

 We are frequently told that only the March maximums and the September minimums matter, since the other months are only transitional between the two.
 So the graph above shows the mean ice extent, averaging the two months March and September.
-We have 8 more days to go in September 2021, so that number is a low-ball estimate (4.9M km2) that will likely go higher.

 If I were adding this to the Ice House of Mirrors, the name would be The X-Ray Ice Mirror, because it looks into the structure of the time series.
 For even more clarity and simplicity, here is the table: